Mick Fleetwood: Later career

 Fleetwood has also led a number of side projects.
-1981's The Visitor produced by Richard Dashut, featured heavy African stylistics and a rerecording of "Rattlesnake Shake" with Peter Green.
-The single "You Weren't in Love" (written by Australian pop-jazz musician Billy Field) was a big hit in Brazil, because of its use in a popular telenovela (soap opera).
+1981's The Visitor, produced by Richard Dashut, featured heavy African stylistics and a rerecording of "Rattlesnake Shake" with Peter Green.

 In 1983, Fleetwood formed Mick Fleetwood's Zoo and recorded I'm Not Me.
 The album featured a minor hit, "I Want You Back", and a cover version of the Beach Boys' "Angel Come Home".
+By 1987, the band consisted of himself, Billy Burnette, Steve Ross, Kenny Gradney, and Bobbye Hall.
+The band embarked on some live shows before Fleetwood Mac's Shake the Cage Tour commenced.

 A later version of the group featured Bekka Bramlett on vocals and recorded 1991's Shaking the Cage.
 Fleetwood released Something Big in 2004 with the Mick Fleetwood Band, and his most recent album is Blue Again!, appearing in October 2008 with the Mick Fleetwood Blues Band touring to support it, interspersed with the Unleashed tour of Fleetwood Mac.

 Fleetwood has played drums on many of his bandmates' solo records, including Law and Order, where he played on the album's biggest hit, "Trouble".
 Other albums include French Kiss, Three Hearts, The Wild Heart, Christine McVie, Try Me, Under the Skin, Gift of Screws, and In Your Dreams.
 In 2007 he was featured on drums for the song "God" along with Jack's Mannequin in the Pop album Instant Karma: The Amnesty International Campaign to Save Darfur, a collection of covers of John Lennon songs.